thruston/python-tabulate/README.md

 An index beyond the last column is automatically adjusted so "sort z" sorts on the last column assuming you have fewer than 26 columns).

-You can also use numbers, so "sort 2" sorts on the second column, while like perl index addressing, "sort -1" means sort on the last column, "sort -2" last but one etc.
-NB *unlike* perl index addressing, "sort 1" sorts the first column not the second.
-(but "sort 0" also sorts on the first column...).
-Because sorting is stable in perl, then if you want to sort on column b then column a, you can do "sort a sort b" to get the desired effect.
+You can only sort on one column at a time, but if you want to sort on column b then column a, you can do "sort a sort b" to get the desired effect.

 ### uniq [a|b|c|...] - filter out duplicated rows